cayenwang/cayenwang.github.io/_posts/Oxford.md

 ---
 layout: post
 title: "University of Oxford"
-#author: "Paul Le"
+author: "Paul Le"
-categories: education
+categories: experience_and_education
-tags: [sample]
+tags: []
-image: "worcester college.png"
+image: "worcester_college.png"
 ---

 Hi there!
 I'm Paul.
 I’m a physics major turned programmer.
 Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
 Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.